HL7/dme-orders/input/pagecontent/background.md

 3. Supports exchange of required documentation.
 4. Supports exchange of information related to order review/approval (e.g. Prior Authorization, Appropriate Use, Order and Documentation Review).
 However, the use of this IG is primarily to communicate the specific post-acute service order and is not dependent on any review/approval process.

 The goal is to provide for electronic ordering of Post-Acute DME and Home Health Services with the electronic exchange of supporting documentation in this version of the IG.
-It is the goal of future versions of this implementation guide to support orders for all post-acute services.
+The goal of future versions of this implementation guide to support orders for all post-acute services.

 **In Scope**
 1. Durable Medical Equipment (DME) and associated supplies using DeviceRequest.